lsst/daf_butler/doc/lsst.daf.butler/configuring.rst

 For `~lsst.daf.butler.RegistryConfig` and `~lsst.daf.butler.DatastoreConfig` the ``root`` key, which can be used to specify paths, can include values using the special tag ``<butlerRoot>``.
 At run time, this tag will be replaced by a value derived from the location of the main butler configuration file, or else from the value of the ``root`` key found at the top of the butler configuration.

-Currently, if you create a butler configuration file that loads another butler configuration file, via ``configIncludes``, then any ``<butlerRoot>`` tags will be replaced with the location of the new file, not the original.
+Currently, if you create a butler configuration file that loads another butler configuration file, via ``includeConfigs``, then any ``<butlerRoot>`` tags will be replaced with the location of the new file, not the original.
 It is therefore recommended that an explicit ``root`` be defined at the top level when defining butler overrides via a new top level butler configuration.